MusicPlayerDaemon/ncmpc/doc/index.rst

 choices, if enabled at compile time, are playlist, browse, library, help, search, song, keydef, lyrics, outputs, and chat.

+:command:`library-page-tags = TAG1 TAG2 ...` - A list of tags to group
+the library page.
+The default is ``artist album``.

 :command:`search-mode = MODE` - Default search mode for the search screen.
 MODE must be one of title, artist, album, filename, and artist+title, or an interger index (0 for title, 1 for artist etc.).